mdm-code/gsnip/README.md

 I am using the `testing` package from the Go standard library, so you can call `test ./... -v`, or you can resort to `Makefile` and use `make test` command.
-I am really not worried about the coverage at this stage; the program is way to simple and the test as they currently are, they cover all of the functional bottlenecks of the program.
+I am really not worried about the coverage at this stage; the program is way to simple and test as they currently are, they cover all of the functional bottlenecks of the program.
 However, if you want to peek at the coverage, type `make cover` and the `make clean` once you're done.